psc-g/psc-g.github.io/content/posts/research/rl/2020highlights.md

 Due to time constraints, my process of selection was most likely not the best; if you feel there are papers I'm omitting here, send them my way and I may add them.
 They are also presented here in no particular order, and for most I provide only a brief synposis taken from the papers themselves.
 <font color="auburn">Unless written in auburn colour,</font> all texts below are taken from the source papers.

+You can listen to the interview and get more details in the [TWiML post](https://twimlai.com/trends-in-reinforcement-learning-with-pablo-samuel-castro/).

 After having laid out all those disclaimers, hope this list proves useful!

 ## Metrics / Representations